Matissoss/pasm/docs/core.md

 # Core.md

 ## About
-This note contains info about instruction encoding for x86_64 architecture.
+This note contains info about instruction encoding for x86_64 architecture (helped me with creating this assembler).

 # Content